• Skip to primary navigation

 Yum1

-My love of hummus is pretty apparent and I’ve fully divulged my love of buffalo sauce in a prior recipe so this hummus buffalo dip mash up should come at no surprise.
+My love of hummus is pretty apparent and I find myself craving buffalo sauce regularly.
 The big surprise is how outstandingly delicious it is.
 It even makes celery taste good, which is a stretch as far as I’m concerned!

 For those of you that are equally in love with hot wing sauce, but want a healthier way to get your fix, this recipe is for you.
 For the rest of you without tastebuds, this recipe is not for you.